 All textbooks and required readings will be listed on the course syllabus, which also gives you information on expectations for course conduct, grades, and attendance.

 The course syllabus is typically distributed in a welcome email prior to the course or program start date.
-Instructors will also publish the syllabus, along with other course materials, on the course’s Blackboard website.
+Instructors will also publish the syllabus, along with other course materials, on the course’s Canvas website.